NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Introduction

-In our package, we use the Baikov representation of Feynman integrals \cite{Baikov:1996cd,Baikov:1996rk,Baikov:2005nv}.
-The index restriction condition of Feynman integrals in IBP relations, translates into a module intersection computation in the polynomial ring in the variables of the Baikov represenation \cite{Bohm:2017qme,Bosma:2018mtf}.
-The module intersection in this version of {\sc NeatIBP}, is solved by the computer algebra system {\sc Singular} \cite{DGPS}.
-Then formal IBP relations, with restriction of indices, are generated.
-From formal relations, we introduce sophisticated seeding and selection algorithms to generate a small size IBP system.
-The numerator degree of the generated IBP relations are finely controlled in the seeding steps.
-Using row reduction methods on finite fields, a small set of needed IBP relations is selected.
+In our package, we employ the Baikov representation of Feynman integrals \cite{Baikov:1996cd,Baikov:1996rk,Baikov:2005nv}.
+The index restriction condition of Feynman integrals in IBP relations, translates into a module intersection computation over the polynomial ring in the variables of the Baikov representation \cite{Bohm:2017qme,Bosma:2018mtf}.
+The module intersection in the current version of {\sc NeatIBP} is determined using the computer algebra system {\sc Singular} \cite{DGPS}.
+Then formal IBP relations\footnote{In this paper, \textit{formal} (IBP) relations refer to IBP relations of integrals with symbolic indices.}, with restriction of indices, are generated.
+Based on the formal relations, we introduce sophisticated seeding\footnote{ \textit{Seeding} is the procedure of setting symbolic indices in formal IBP relations as specific numbers.} and selection algorithms to generate a small size IBP system.
+During the seeding steps, careful control is exercised over the numerator degree of the generated IBP relations.
+Using row reduction methods over finite fields\footnote{One should keep in mind that row reduction over finite fields always has risks.
+An ill-chosen numeric point or prime number could lead to a wrong answer.
+We will discuss this in Section \ref{subsec:Generating IBP relations in one sector}.}, a small set of sufficient IBP relations is selected.
 Along our way, the master integrals are determined.
 The selection step is powered by the finite field linear system reduction package {\sc SpaSM} \cite{spasm}.

-The output of NeatIBP is a list of IBP relations, which is sufficient to reduce input integrals to master integrals.
-This list, which is usually much shorter than the one from Laporta algorithm, can be used both for \begin{enumerate} \item integral reduction over finite fields, with a subsequent reconstruction multi-loop amplitudes, or \item analytic integral reduction if needed. \end{enumerate}
+The output of NeatIBP is a list of IBP relations, which are sufficient to reduce input integrals to master integrals.
+This list, which is typically much shorter than the one needed in Laporta's approach, serves two purposes: \begin{enumerate} \item Integral reduction over finite fields, with a subsequent reconstruction multi-loop amplitudes. \item Analytic integral reduction, if required. \end{enumerate} The user can use their own programs to finish the above two approach in the current stage.
+In the future, we will develop corresponding interfaces, feeding {\sc NeatIBP} results into some mainstream IBP reduction or Gaussian elimination software automatically.